ewolff/news-application-heroku/README.md

-Demo Application for WJAX PaaS Parade using Spring
+Demo Application for WJAX PaaS Parade for Heroku
 ==================================================